-The proposed Special Residential Subdivision Plan (Appendix C) outlines six proposed lots will be created, each 5000m2 in size.
+The proposed Special Residential Subdivision Concept Plan (Appendix D) outlines 38 proposed lots will be created, which will average each 1578m2 in size.

-It is a linear shaped development extending north south sandwiched between the existing urban environment in the east and the woodland vegetated rural residential lots in Carramar to the west.
+It is a linear shaped development extending north south sandwiched between the existing urban environment in the east and the woodland vegetated rural residential or horticultural lots in Carramar to the west.